n4h/Captain-chess/README.md

 Captain is a UCI compliant chess engine written in C++.
 It can work with any chess GUI that supports UCI, although it has only been tested with the [Banksia chess GUI](https://banksiagui.com/).

-Captain has recently been rewritten, so it may be buggy.

 I have learned a lot from studying other chess engines and projects, including:

 * [Stockfish](https://github.com/official-stockfish/Stockfish)